 So you may be asking yourself: “How do I get started?
 How do I find the tools and directions I need to get started properly?”

-Now you need to know where to find designs that your audience can relate to, how you should vet these designs before going through the trouble of selling them, and where to get these designs created.
+Now you need to know where to find royalty free designs that your audience can relate to, how you should vet these designs before going through the trouble of selling them, and where to get these designs created.

 Finding Winning Designs

 Looking for designs to sell on shirts, hats, mugs, etc.?
 Don’t know what to look for or how to find them?
 Don’t be alarmed — there are a few readily available places for you to research working designs that are ready to be tweaked and added to your storefront.

 First is Google.
 Yes, Google Images is a gold mine when you're looking for new design and text ideas.
 Type in a niche followed by the word “quote” and you are on your way.

 I’ve personally sold over 7 figures' worth of POD t-shirts, and BY FAR my biggest sellers were text heavy designs with a small design to associate it with whichever niche I was targeting.

 I’ve used Google Images since the beginning to search for popular unattributed quotes and designs to inspire my own shirts — I urge you to do the same.
 Before you use an image be sure to verify that you aren't violating any copyright or trademark guidelines.